Hecate2/neo-ruler/README.md

 #### Issues to be discussed

-- Shall fees be levied?
+- Fees can be levied on lender.
+Shall fees be levied?
 Who receives the fee?
 - Permission of management APIs ?
 - Is it necessary to store representation strings (e.g. `expiry_str` and `mint_ratio_str`) in the contract?

 #### Potential new features

+- High precision: let there be no error in the amount of returned token, by automatically reducing the amount of paid token. **This would be very difficult if fees are levied.**
 - flashLoan: borrower get actual paired tokens instead of rTokens.
 Fees charged.
 - mmDeposit: market make deposit: deposit paired token into ruler to receive rcToken immediately.
 Fees?
 - redeem: give rrTokens and rcTokens to the ruler before expiry to receive collateral.
 Fees charged.